-Xiaomi’s line of Roborocks has recent received a ton of positive media attention due to its high-quality performance and specs that give several leading brands a run for their money.
+Xiaomi’s line of Roborocks has recently received a ton of positive media attention due to its high-quality performance and specs that give several leading brands a run for their money.
 From their Roborock line, the three models that stand out the most are the S4, S5, and S6.
-In today’s article, we’re going to compare the three side-by-side to help our readers determine which of the three would be the perfect match for their home.
+In today’s article, we will compare the three side-by-side to help our readers determine which of the three would be the perfect match for their home.

 S4, S5, and S6

-When it comes to vacuuming, the amount of suction power delivered by a robot vacuum cleaners is of utmost importance.
+When it comes to vacuum cleaning, the amount of suction power delivered by robot vacuum cleaners is of utmost importance.
 After all, if it can’t produce enough suction pressure, it won’t be able to pick up every speck of dust littering your floor.

 The good news is that all three of these Roborock vacs have suction in the bag.
 With a powerful motor, these bots can generate up to 2,000 Pa of suction on their highest cleaning mode.
-Roborock even boasts that these three are able to lift heavy AA batteries in a single pass without choking the inlet.
+Roborock even boasts that these three can lift heavy AA batteries in a single pass without choking the inlet.